pongsapak-suwa/backend-twitter-clone-API/README.md

 | **Feed**                |                                           |
 | /api/feed               | Get the message feed for the current user |
 | /api/tweet              | Create new tweet                          |

+* Details api endpoints to see more aftre run and see to http://localhost:8080/api-docs/

 ## Prerequisites

 - Node.js: Version 14 or higher.